 - Privacy Notices.
 If you, or you allow any Authorized User or third party to, access or use any of the Portal or the Services to collect, store, process, or transmit any personally identifying information or personal data relating to any identifiable person (“Personal Data”), you shall provide legally adequate privacy notices to the required parties, obtain all necessary consents from the subjects of the Personal Data, and ensure that you have the right to provide their Personal Data to Seagate.
-You shall provide any required notices and opportunities to opt-out, and obtain any required consent under the Children’s Online Privacy Protection Act (“COPPA”), the General Data Protection Regulation ("GDPR"), the California Consumer Privacy Act (“CCPA”), or similar laws.
+You shall provide any required notices and opportunities to opt-out, and obtain any required consent under the privacy laws, including the General Data Protection Regulation ("GDPR").
 You shall obtain any required consent of individuals appearing in any images or videos.
 You represent to Seagate that you have provided all necessary privacy notices and obtained all necessary consents to allow you to access and use the Portal and the Services in accordance with the terms of this Agreement and applicable laws.
 You are responsible for notifying Seagate if any data collected or stored by you using the Portal and Services must be deleted under applicable laws.

 - Using Services to Share Information with Third Parties.
 The Services include tools, features, and offerings that enables customers to import and export data and content from and to third parties, third-party websites, third-party products, and other non-Seagate services, and to access, download, and use data and content shared by third parties.
 You acknowledge that third parties are not under Seagate’s control, and this Agreement is not binding upon third parties.
 Seagate is not responsible or liable for the acts or omissions of third parties or any Third-Party Content.